Maslor/octopus-manager/README.md

-# octopus-manager
+# octopus-manager :octopus::necktie:
-Tracks tasks' progression and generates an audit trail of employees' actions. :poop:
+Tracks tasks' progression and generates an audit trail of employees' actions. :eyes: